visika/tesi-magistrale/thesis.typ

   )
 ]

-=== Molecular vibrations and assessment of the dynamical stability
+=== Molecular vibrations and assessment of the dynamical stability <sec:molecule-vibrations>

 The nuclei of molecules, far from occupying fixed positions with respect to each other, are in continual state of vibration.
 An important feature of these vibrations is that they can be described by a limited number of basic vibrations known as the normal modes.